“Drop the retribution.

 Scope – All Sentience and All Sentients: A sentientist justice would recognise all harms and benefits caused to any sentient being.
 In practical terms, that largely means human and non-human animals, but could conceivably extend to other types of sentient should we encounter or create them.

 Compassion for the Perpetrators: While most forms of justice are at least in part motivated by compassion for those harmed, a sentientist justice would also extend compassion universally to those that have caused harm.
 As we will see, that doesn’t mean perpetrators can’t be punished or constrained.
 Compassion doesn’t imply appeasement or weakness.

 Individual Sentients over Groups and Identities: A sentientist justice is likely to focus on the harms and benefits done to or by individual sentients more than defining justice in terms of groups affected.
 At the same time, it would recognise the complex, rich and powerful effects, both positive and negative, that group and identity memberships can have on every sentient being in different contexts.
 Generalisations can be very useful when they’re carefully made – but the root of moral value is in individual sentient experiences.

 This short video by Philippe Sands sets out some related thinking on the challenges of genocide, a crime defined in terms of harms to groups rather than individuals.
 He suggests that, while genocide will remain a powerful term, it prioritises harms to some groups while ignoring others, risks reinforcing tribalism and focuses strongly on intent as much as on actual harms caused – making it hard to prove.
 Thanks to @LizJService for sharing this with me.

 Outcomes over Intent: A sentientist justice would focus strongly on the harms and benefits caused and the harms and benefits that might be caused.
 Intent, attitude or behavioural tendencies would be relevant because they help assess the likelihood of an entity carrying out future harms or goods.
-A psychopath needs constraining even before they have killed.
+A dangerous person or entity might warrant being constrained even before they have acted.

 Punishment Motivations: Decisions over just punishment are often shaped by the motivations set out below.
 I’ve suggested whether and how each of these might apply in a sentientist justice: